 This inflammation of the membranes of the lungs requires medical treatment and is often part of what it means to have a chronic obstructive pulmonary disease (COPD).

-When they become clogged with mucus, their lungs are more susceptible to viral and bacterial infections, which will permanently damage their airways.
+When they become clogged with mucus, their lungs are more susceptible to viral and bacterial infections, permanently damaging their airways.

-This damage is one of the main signs that he has gone from chronic bronchitis to complete COPD, along with emphysema.
+This damage is one of the main signs of going from chronic bronchitis to complete COPD and emphysema.

 The damage is caused to the internal structures of the lungs, in this case, the tiny capillary structures of the lungs responsible for eliminating irritants and excess mucus known as cilia.